atlasd-geo/atlasd/README.md

 # Atlasd
 Welcome to Atlasd!
-This is the parent repo for the Atlasd project.
 If you're new to the project, we encourage you to read all of the information below before getting started.
-We know you probably won't, but it was worth asking.

 ## Overview
 **tl;dr:** It's a mapping web app.